 School of Education Policy

-- In the event that a student feels aggrieved, the first step is to contact the relevant faculty member and schedule a meeting to discuss the matter.
+- In the event that a student feels aggrieved, the first step is to contact the relevant faculty member and to schedule a meeting to discuss the matter.
 This should be done within two weeks of when the student became aware or should have become aware of the issue.
-(All time limits are subject to revision upon the agreement of both parties).
+(All time limits are subject to revision upon the agreement of both parties.)

 - Prior to the meeting, the Associate Dean will ask the relevant parties to supply all pertinent written material and correspondence in the matter.
 In addition, the Associate Dean will ask two faculty members to serve as ad hoc members of the Grievance Committee.